JayaRaghavendra/AIR-POLLUTION-IN-INDIA/README.md

 pm2_5 : It represents the value of particulate matter measured.

-date : It represents the date of recording (It is cleaner version of 'sampling_date' feature)
+date : It represents the date of recording (repeated data in 'sampling_date' feature)